-Applying for a credit card online also has some security benefits.
+Applying online for credit cards with instant approval also has some security benefits.
 Your application will be protected by 128-bit encryption and an online application is easier to track, reducing the chance of lost documents.

 Like any other credit card application, though, your approval will depend on your credit history, income and the information you included in your application.

 Emergency credit line.
 This is helpful if you need to make a large purchase and you don’t have available credit on your other cards.
 Getting instant credit card numbers allows you to expand your credit card before getting your physical card.
 And if the card comes with a 0% intro APR period, you get an even higher value.

 How to apply for an instant approval credit card in 4 steps